Navid082/Arch_Hyprland/InstallArch.md

 # Installing Linux Arch and Hyprland
-### This document contains in order of how I went about installing Arch Linux
+### This document contains my execution log of how I went about installing Arch Linux.
 Firstly, create a bootable usb-drive with arch .iso.
 Then boot into that drive through boot settings in your BIOS.

 **Requirements:**